-Tumor-Treating Fields Therapy in Preventing Brain Tumors in Participants with Extensive-Stage Small Cell Lung Cancer
+Tumor-Treating Fields Therapy in Preventing Brain Tumors in Patients with Extensive-Stage Small Cell Lung Cancer

 - Life expectancy of > 3 months